Numerics88/n88ParaViewPlugins/Build-Mac.md

 ## Install the binary distribution of cmake

-I used the binary version 3.18.4 from http://cmake.org/cmake/resources/software.html .
+You can install the binary version 3.18.4 from http://cmake.org/cmake/resources/software.html .

 Alternatively, and my preference, I use Anaconda (https://docs.conda.io/en/latest/miniconda.html) to set up a conda environment.